 Case in Point: A Digital Nomad’s Experience

-Consider Maria, a software engineer from Brazil, who needed business English skills within three months for a remote job.
-She used a hybrid approach: daily vocabulary on Memrise, weekly video calls with an English tutor via iTalki, and workplace simulations.
-By focusing on task-specific phrases and real feedback, Maria began leading meetings and reviewing client correspondence by week eight.
+Consider Maria, a software engineer from Brazil, who needed business English skills within three months for a remote position.
+Her hybrid approach combined daily vocabulary practice using Memrise, weekly video sessions with an English tutor through iTalki, and workplace-specific simulations.
+By concentrating on task-relevant phrases and seeking immediate feedback, Maria progressed from limited business English to leading client meetings by week eight.
+Her trajectory illustrates how targeted practice, rather than general immersion, accelerates functional fluency.

 Real-World Immersion, Wherever You Are